-Below, we walk through how conditional merge tag blocks function and provide some examples of how they can be used.
+Below, you'll learn how conditional merge tag blocks work and find many examples of how they can be used.

-Our conditional blocks support traditional IF, ELSE, and ELSEIF logic, as well as the following operators:
+MailChimp conditional merge tag blocks support traditional IF, ELSE, and ELSEIF logic, as well as these operators.

 - = equal to